 Search panel is the most important area in XSearch.
 You use the search panel to specify options to search for files.
 Basically, you must at least select one folder to search for files in it.
-You can leave other settings in their default values.
-This will let XSearch get all files in the folder you selected.
+You can leave other settings at their default values.
+This will let XSearch find all files in the folder you selected.

 You can specify what to find in the first input box.
 It supports wildcard characters and multiple parts, so the following are all valid examples:

 You can leave the file name box blank.
 If you don't specify any file name, it means that you want XSearch to search for all files in the selected folder(s).

 The file name options work like Google advanced search, you use one of those options to tell XSearch how to use the file name parts.
 The default one is, a found file must contain all of the file name parts.

 In Windows system, file names are all case-insensitive, but you can enable this option to force XSearch to perform a case-sensitive search.

 You can specify words in the input box, to let XSearch search for files that contain those words.
 Word box works like the file name box, only it doesn't support wildcards.
 The wildcard characters will be treated as the characters themselves.

 The logical options in word options work in the same way as file name logical options, except the default option is.